Joseph Lannin: Biography

 Although he had limited education, Lannin was personable and possessed a quick mind.
 He soon learned about real estate and the commodities market by listening to conversations of the wealthy patrons at his hotel and taking advice from those who were willing to share their insights with him.
 A confident and knowledgeable Lannin invested his savings in the commodities market, making a small fortune.
 From there he began to acquire other businesses and eventually built an empire of hotels, apartment buildings, and golf courses.
+One of these enterprises would be The Hotel Gramatan in Bronxville, New York.